Documentation Search Help

 Boosts

-In multi-term searches, a single term may be important than others.
+In multi-term searches, a single term may be more important than others.
 For these cases Lunr supports term level boosts.
 Any document that matches a boosted term will get a higher relevance score, and appear higher up in the results.
 A boost is applied by appending a caret (^) and then a positive integer to a term.

 foo^10 bar